Jeff Sessions Forced Out As Attorney General After Constant Criticism From Trump

 The political establishment in Washington, D.C., began wondering aloud how long Sessions could keep his job.
 At first, former colleagues in the Senate mobilized and came to his aid, defending his integrity.

-Sen. Lindsey Graham, R-S.C., told reporters, "If Jeff Sessions is fired, there will be holy hell to pay."
+At the time Graham told reporters, "If Jeff Sessions is fired, there will be holy hell to pay."
 Sen. Chuck Grassley, R-Iowa, who leads the Senate Judiciary Committee, tweeted "no way" would he hold confirmation hearings for a new attorney general in 2017.

 For his part, Sessions told Tucker Carlson of Fox News that the barbs from Trump had been "hurtful" but that he served at the pleasure of the president.